The art of true living in this world is more like a wrestler’s than a dancer’s practice.Marcus Aurelius

 For over a year, not only is Mr. Perfect undefeated (on TV), but he also has exciting matches and feuds at the mid-card.
 He battles the likes of The Blue Blazer, Hercules, Tito Santana, and Bret Hart, among others.

 That eventually led Curt to enter a program with none other than the WWF World Heavyweight Champion, Hulk Hogan, the world’s top wrestler at the time.
-That period marks the beginning of an alliance between Mr. Perfect and Randy Savage’s real-life brother, “Leaping” Lanny Poffo – which was known at the time as the Genius.
+That period marks the beginning of an alliance between Mr. Perfect and Randy Savage’s real-life brother, “Leaping” Lanny Poffo – who was known at the time as the Genius.

 In a match between Hulk Hogan and the Genius, Perfect hits the Hulkster with the title – which granted the victory to the Genious via countout – with both men rushing out of the ring while in possession of the WWF World Heavyweight Championship.
 Later in the show, Perfect and the Genius destroyed Hulk’s title, adding even more intensity to their feud.

 After a couple of matches between Hogan and Curt at some live events, they finally had their first televised match on January 15, 1990, on which Mr. Perfect came on top via Hogan’s disqualification.
 Despite the victory, Hogan keeps the WWF World Heavyweight strap since Curt won by disqualification.